ZecHub/zechub/CONTRIBUTING.md

 If you want to translate the newsletter into your local language, we send tips for that too.
 Let us know what channel you would share it from and the language you would publish the newsletter in, so we can coordinate its release.

-### ZecHub Wiki - 1 ZEC per new page published

-We have a wiki-docs page that aims to provide Zcash education materials in an easy and digestible format.
-Zcash is a very advanced technology and virbrant community, so there's a lot more documentation we need to build.
-We aim to build documentation on:

-- Zcash Tech
-- ZEC (Zcash currency) use cases
-- New user guides
-- Zcash community and ecosystem
-- Docs in other languages

-These are pretty broad areas, so there's a lot to work from.
-If you want some inspiration, check out our current [wiki-docs site](https://zechub.notion.site/zechub/ZecHub-Wiki-d74acc14d9c04887be52486db86da0ba) and see what's missing.
-Once you determine what you want to write, [start to make your changes](#make-changes) to learn how to submit a PR to the ZecHub repo.
-All of our docs are created and maintained in this repo.
-Please use this [template](https://github.com/ZecHub/zechub/blob/main/template.md) when building out docs.

-After you submit a PR, please message @dismad in the #zecwiki section of the discord, and he will review your PR and merge if it is ready to be added to the site.
-If merged, he will add the doc to the ZecHub website.
-If the doc is not ready, he will suggest edits for you in the PR.

-Please comment your z-addr in the PR so we can send you a tip!

-### ZecHub Wiki - 0.1 ZEC per accepted edit to docs

-Sometimes our information in the docs isn't spot on.
-That's okay.
-That's why we open-source them!
-If you find something that needs a change in a wiki-doc, please go to the footer of the doc (which links to its Github page) and suggest a change via a PR.

-Please comment your z-addr in the PR so we can send you a tip!

-### ZecHub Wiki - 0.05 ZEC per broken link fixed or spelling error corrected

-If you find that a link is broken, or something is mispelled, please go to the footer of the doc (which links to its Github page) and suggest the change via a PR.

-Please comment your z-addr in the PR so we can send you a small tip for finding the error.

 ### Video content - 2.5 ZEC per video and/or audio posted on ZecHub socials

-ZecHub has expirmented with video content in the past, mainly a [weekly news show](https://www.youtube.com/watch?v=frTzwCWRNLs&t=434s).
+ZecHub has experimented with video content in the past, including a [weekly news show](https://www.youtube.com/watch?v=frTzwCWRNLs&t=434s).
 Those efforts are currently on pause, so there's an opportunity here!
-If you have an idea for a weekly news show, short-form podcast, Twitter spaces series, or any another video/audio content piece, let us know in the #video-content channel in Discord and we'll discuss.
+If you have an idea for a weekly news show, short-form podcast, Twitter spaces series, or any another video/audio content piece, let us know in the #video-content channel in Discord and we'll talk.

-These bounties are a bit larger, and we'd hope for some consistency with this type of content (minimum five content pieces created), so a proposal would need to be submitted to ZecHub's DAO before approving the spend.
+Rewards for this type of content are a bit larger, so a proposal would need to be submitted to ZecHub's DAO before approving the spend.
 That process usually takes a week.

-Potentially 12.5 ZEC for anyone with ideas here!
-We have budget for funding video content series at this moment in time.
-If you have an idea, join the conversation in the #video-content channel in our Discord so we can get moving on it :)

 ### Zcash Tutorials (with audio) - up to 1.5 ZEC per tutorial